christianramos10/christianramos10/README.md

-- 👋 Hi, I’m Christian Ramos
+- 👋 Hi, I’m Christian Ramos.
-- 👀 I’m interested in Java, SQL and .NET development
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science.
-- 💞️ I’m looking to collaborate on anywhere I can help
+- 💞️ I’m looking to collaborate on anywhere I can help.
+- Courses: Introduction to Programming, Object-Oriented Programming, Data Structures, Web Development, Introduction to Databases, Web Development with Databases, and Data Structures.
 - 📫 How to reach me:
     linkedin: https://www.linkedin.com/in/christian-ramos-055a401bb/
 <!---